This Cinderella cocktail is fruity, creamy and a lovely shade of blue that comes from using blue curacao.

 The drink is made from vodka mixed with blue curacao, pineapple juice, grapefruit juice and coconut nectar for a delightful drink that is perfect for summer.

-Be careful not to drink too many of these glass slipper martinis though, or you might just lose your shoe, like Cinderella did.
+Be careful not to drink too many of these glass slipper martinis though, or you might just lose your shoe!

 Why use blue in this Cinderella drink?

-There is some controversy about the colors at the ball in the movie Cinderella.
+There is some controversy about the colors at the ball in the original movie.
 What seems to start out as white turns blue during the ball.

 However, there is no dispute that the color blue is a recurring element in both the old Cinderella movie and the recent remake.